Town of Kalgoorlie

 The Town of Kalgoorlie was a local government area in Western Australia, centred on the town of Kalgoorlie.

 It was established as the Municipality of Kalgoorlie on 15 February 1895.
 It was renamed the Town of Kalgoorlie on 1 July 1961.

 The municipality was responsible for the construction of the Kalgoorlie Town Hall as its new headquarters in 1907-09, which replaced earlier municipal chambers in Brookman Street.

 It amalgamated with the Shire of Boulder to form the City of Kalgoorlie-Boulder on 15 April 1989.

 Graph of related authorities

 Mayors

-The following people served as mayors of the council:
+The following people served as mayors of the Kalgoorlie council: